robchiral/GasBank-offline/README.md

 # GasBank

-**Free, open-source anesthesiology question bank built for students who want a focused, modern study companion.**
+**Free, open-source anesthesiology question bank built for medical students and interns who want a focused, modern study companion.**

 - 100% free forever — app and questions are open source.
 - Curated to cover the ABA BASIC content outline with anesthesia-first framing.
-- Bridges the gap between USMLE Step 2 prep and your anesthesia residency start.
+- Bridges the gap between USMLE Step 2 prep and CA-1 year.
 - Backed by high-quality LLM drafting (GPT-5 reasoning) and cross-reviewed (Gemini 2.5 Pro) before shipping; items are re-reviewed annually.

 ---